tungolra/react-node-courses/design-patterns-course/notes.md

 ## Overview
 - Gang of Four:
     - essentials:
-        - pattern name: describes porblem and solution in a few words
+        - pattern name: describes problem and solution in a few words
         - the problem: should be clearly stated and when pattern should be used
         - the solution: clearly diagrammed and documented
         - consequences: must define trade-offs when using them